FredericW/vldb_2024_submission/README.md

 > python multidimension.py

-## To further facilitate reproducibility, we also provide the matlab implementation, which is numerically, more stable.
+To further facilitate reproducibility, we also provide the Matlab implementation for solving the optimal noise distribution, which is numerically, more stable.